 Land transport of livestock standards and guidelines

-The Australian Animal Welfare Standards and Guidelines — Land Transport of Livestock have been adopted into Victorian legislation under the Livestock Management Act 2010.
-They are commonly referred to as the Land Transport Standards.
+The Australian Animal Welfare Standards and Guidelines for Land Transport of Livestock (also known as Land Transport Standards) have been adopted into Victorian legislation under the Livestock Management Act 2010.
+The Land Transport Standards have been updated to improve the welfare of horses during transport.

-These nationally agreed animal welfare standards and guidelines were developed cooperatively by the livestock industries and government, under the Australian Animal Welfare Strategy (AAWS).
-The standards and guidelines are based on the revision of the current Model Codes of Practice for Welfare for the transport of various livestock species.
+These nationally agreed animal welfare standards and guidelines were developed cooperatively by the livestock industries and government under the Australian Animal Welfare Strategy.
+The Land Transport Standards are based on the revision of the current Model Codes of Practice for Welfare for the transport of various livestock species.

 Animal species covered by the Land Transport Standards

-The Land Transport Standards (LTS) apply to the major commercial livestock species:
+The Land Transport Standards apply to the major commercial livestock species including:

 • cattle